omnys/bucket-antivirus-function/README.md

 - Metrics are sent to [DataDog](https://www.datadoghq.com/) (optional)
 - Scan results are published to a SNS topic (optional)

+### Complete bucket scan

+A second lambda function (lambda_handler_process_all_bucket_objects) can be used to scan all objects inside a bucket.
+It can be useful when you already have a bucket and you want to verify them for viruses and malware.
+- Be aware of max lambda function timeout in case you must process many objects.
+You can use custom filter prefix to limit objects number.
+- Evaluate costs before using this function.
+It will iterate all objects, skipping process for already tagged ones.

 ## Installation

 ### Build from Source